Morgan Beller, co-creator of the Libra digital currency, just joined the venture firm NFX – TechCrunch

 Further, she adds, while at Facebook, she was helping scout out deals for the venture firm Spark Capital, so she’s already well-acquainted with the types of founders to which she gravitates.
 “They’re are all weird in the right ways, and they’re all maniacally obsessed with winning.”

-As for how she launches her career as a general partner in a pandemic, she notes that she loves walking and that she’ll happy cover 20 miles a day if given the opportunity.
+As for how she launches her career as a general partner in a pandemic, she notes that she loves walking and that she’ll happily cover 20 miles a day if given the opportunity.

 “If anyone wants to safely walk with me,” she suggests that she’d love it.
 Says Beller, “I’m not worried about San Francisco longer term.
 I don’t think there’s a replacement for in-person meetings.”